 At the end of an interview, there is one dreading but essential task that is left to be done: transcribing.
 There are also people who underestimate this tedious activity presuming that all you need is this whole bag of tricks and skills in order to complete an entire interview transcription.

 They’re not exactly wrong, but there’s more to it.
-A number of factors should be accounted for: audio quality, typing speed, number of speakers, accents, equipment used for transcribing, et cetera.
+One needs to consider a number of factors including audio quality, typing speed, the number of speakers, accents, equipment used for transcribing, et cetera.
 With all that considered, it is believed that on average, an hour-long interview can take about four hours to transcribe, perhaps even longer.

 Transcribing is not as easy as baking a pie.
 It can be intimidating – however, it is achievable.

 Having the right equipment goes a long way especially when transcribing something as crucial as interviews.
 A good set of headphones, plus an updated and functional laptop or computer, and even a comfortable desk chair can all contribute to a smooth process.
 Make sure you have these things at the palm of your hands before you go through transcribing.